Railroad Creek Chamber Music Festival

 A large collection of printed music (duos, trios, quartets, quintets) will be available for your use throughout the week.

-Participants should be intermediate to advanced level players, comfortable with sight reading at the level of Mozart string quartets or beyond.
+Participants should be intermediate to advanced level players, comfortable with sight reading at or beyond the music of Mozart.

 Bring your instrument and find others who share your joy of making music, while enjoying everything else you love about Holden Village!